sanjaythrinad/Build_AWS_EC2_Terraform/README.md

 <h3>Setup</h3>

-1. Clone the respository on to your local machine and start with below steps.
+1. Clone the repository  on to your local machine and start with below steps.

     ```
     git clone https://github.com/sanjaythrinad/Build_AWS_EC2_Terraform.git